EDUCATION – PRIVATE SCHOOLS

 To remain registered and to receive funding schools must not encourage anti-social, anti-Australian, racial or religious discrimination – while religious principles may be taught.

-Staff at a private school may be chosen by their concurrence to the ethos of the school.
+Staff at a private school may be chosen by their concurrence to the ethos and religious convictions of the school.